 Florida is the third most populous state in the country, trailing only California and Texas.
 Its population is projected to continue growing for the foreseeable future.
 Many entrepreneurs see the Sunshine State as a great place to start a business, and the alcohol industry is no exception.
 But what exactly are the Florida liquor license requirements?

 The state actually has a fairly complicated alcohol permit system.
 For beer and wine, there is no limit on the amount of licenses that can be issued.
 However, for hard liquor, licenses are much more restricted.
 And acquiring certain types of licenses can be pricey.
-Still, with its well known nightlife, vacation destinations, and numerous college campuses, Florida presents ample opportunity for liquor establishments.
+Still, with its well-known nightlife, vacation destinations, and numerous college campuses, Florida presents ample opportunity for liquor establishments.
 Read on to learn all that you need to know about getting a liquor license in Florida.

 Getting A Liquor License In Florida: With Whom Do You Need To Apply?

 The office that oversees alcohol licensing is the Florida Division Of Alcoholic Beverages And Tobacco.
-In addition to licensing, they also monitor state liquor taxation and enforce other alcohol and tobacco related laws.
+In addition to licensing, they also monitor state liquor taxation and enforce other alcohol and tobacco-related laws.
 The division falls under the jurisdiction of the Florida Department of Business and Professional Regulation (DBPR).

 Alcohol License In Florida: What Kinds Are There?

 There are dozens of categories of Florida licenses ranging from culinary schools to bowling alleys.
 There’s even a category for sacramental wine served at certain religious institutions.
-Retail stores selling liquor, wine, and/or beer will need to apply for a Alcohol Package Sales License (APS).
+Retail stores selling liquor, wine, and/or beer will need to apply for an Alcohol Package Sales License (APS).
 Bars, on the other hand, will need to apply for Consumption on Premises Licenses (COP).

 In addition, there is a separate license for restaurants.
 Establishments that do 51% or more of their revenue in food will apply for a Special Food Service (SFS) license.
-Keep in mind that this license has further requirements such as minimum restaurant square footage and seating capacities.
+Keep in mind that this license has further requirements, such as minimum restaurant square footage and seating capacities.

 FL Liquor License Quota Laws